 To pick one as the best beach is a herculean task since Phuket is the largest island in Thailand and is home to several exotic beaches.
 During the high season, there is a surge of people on the beaches.
 People from all over the world visit Thailand to relish the exquisite beach experience.
-Given below is a list of the 13 most exotic beaches in Phuket that have therapeutic sceneries to leave you astonished.
+Lose yourself in the Most Exotic Beaches in Phuket, where pristine sands, turquoise waters, and stunning natural beauty come together to create the ultimate tropical oasis for every sun-seeker and beach lover.

 1. Patong Beach, Patong